Nearata/flarum-ext-internal-links-noreload/README.md

 # Internal Links No Reload

 > A [Flarum](http://flarum.org) extension.
-Internal links in posts no longer trigger a page reload.
+Internal links no longer trigger a page reload.

 ## Install